cloudinary-community/gatsby-transformer-cloudinary/README.md

 ### Transform Type Requirements

-You may add Gatsby Image support to any GraphQL Type describing a Cloudinary asset.
-The GraphQL Type must have the following data:
+Gatsby Image support may be added to any GraphQL Type describing a Cloudinary asset with the following information:

 ```js
 {